Star Parker

-Biography
+Early life

-Parker was born in Moses Lake, Washington.
-She claims that after an arrest for shoplifting, her high school guidance counselor told her "not to worry about it, because I was a 'victim of racism, lashing out at society.'"
+Parker was born Larstella Irby on October 23, 1955, in Moses Lake, Washington.
+She has written and spoken extensively about a turbulent young adulthood in Los Angeles in which she relied on public assistance for several years.
+Parker has recounted that, after an arrest for shoplifting, a high school guidance counselor told her "not to worry about it, because I was a 'victim of racism, lashing out at society.'"